Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

     1. The Ingest source
         MUST send a manifest [[!MPEGDASH]]
-        with the following the limitations/constraints.
+        with the following limitations/constraints.
         1a.
-Only relative URL paths to be used for each segment 1b.
+Only relative URL paths to be used for each fragment 1b.
 Only unique paths are used for each new presentation 1c.
-In case the manifest contains these relative paths, these paths SHOULD be used in combination with the [=POST_URL=] to HTTP POST each of the different segments from the ingest source to the processing entity.
+In case the manifest contains these relative paths, these paths SHOULD be used in combination with the [=POST_URL=] to HTTP POST each of the different fragments from the ingest source to the processing entity.
      2. The ingest source MAY send
         updated versions of the manifest,